J3rry320/markdown-parser-react/README.md

 ## Contributing

 Contributions are welcome!
-Please read our [contributing guidelines](https://github.com/J3rry320/markdownie/blob/main/CONTRIBUTING.md) for more information.
+Please read our [contributing guidelines](https://github.com/J3rry320/markdown-parser-react/blob/main/CONTRIBUTING.md) for more information.

 ## Hire Me

 If you need a freelance developer for your project, feel free to contact me at [j3@nobunagadesignlabs.com](mailto:j3@nobunagadesignlabs.com).
-I have experience with React, Next.js, TypeScript, and Node.js and would be happy to discuss your project with you.
+I have experience with React, Next.js, TypeScript, and Node.js, and I would be happy to discuss your project with you.

-## Credits

-Markdownie is inspired by and based on the [marked](https://github.com/markedjs/marked) library.

-## License

-Markdownie is licensed under the [MIT License](https://github.com/J3rry320/markdownie/blob/main/LICENSE).
+## Why the Name Change?

+We recently changed the name of the package from Markdownie to markdown-parser-react.
+The reason for this is that "Markdownie" is considered a slur in some English-speaking countries.
+We understand that language has power and we want to ensure that our package name does not cause any offense or harm to anyone.
+We apologize for any inconvenience this may cause and we appreciate your understanding.

+Happy Coding Everyone! 🧑🏽‍💻